foureyes/csci-ua.0480-spring2019-008/homework/react-lab.markdown

 ### Description

-Create an __MemorEmoji__ same as you created in Homework 6 but only using __React__.
+Create a game similar to  __MemorEmoji__ from  Homework 6, but using __React__ instead of plain JavaScript.

 ## Instructions

 ### Setup

 You can develop your application with any tools that you like.
-If you'd like to use what we learned in the lectures, you can choose one of these methods:
+If you'd like to use what we learned in the lectures, you can choose one of these method (however, you can only deploy on 2 and 3):

 1. use `create-react-app`
     * allows quick setup for local development
     * you can use your own text editor!
     * [see the instructions on setting up create-react-app in the slides](../slides/26/react-state-parent.html#/15)
     * [but also, __if you are having path issues, especially on windows__, see this github ticket](https://github.com/facebookincubator/create-react-app/issues/138#issuecomment-334316575)
-2. remix a react-babel-webpack boilerplate using [glitch.com](https://glitch.com/~react-babel)
+2. remix a react starter boilerplate using [glitch.com](https://glitch.com/edit/#!/remix/starter-react)
-    * add your code to `client/index.js`
+    * add your code to `app.jsx`
-    * a cheap way to add styles is to add a `style` tag in `views/index.html` and write your css directly there
-    * the boilerplate includes `render` directly rather than `ReactDOM`, so when you call `ReactDOM.render(...)` at the end, just call `render` instead
 3. create a new project (pen) in [codepen.io](https://codepen.io)
     * debugging might be difficult
     * ...but your application will already be deployed!